‘It was just elation’: Tribes in Washington celebrate name change in other Washington

 Fawn Sharp, president of the National Congress of American Indians and also president of the Quinault Indian Nation on the Olympic peninsula, awoke at 3:08 on a recent morning.
 These words came into her head: “Today is the day.”

 Sharp composed a social-media post with that sentiment.
-And sure enough, a few hours later, the Washington football team, already under heavy pressure from sponsors led by Fed-Ex, announced it would be conducting a review of its name.
+And sure enough, a few hours later, the Washington football team, already under heavy pressure from sponsors led by FedEx, announced it would be conducting a review of its name.

-That, in turn, led to the decision announced Monday: That the team would be dropping the name “Redskins” after decades of criticism from Indian groups and others, and just as staunch resistance by owner Daniel Snyder.
+That, in turn, led to the decision announced Monday: That the team would be dropping the name “Redskins” after decades of criticism from Native American groups and others, and just as staunch of resistance by owner Daniel Snyder.

 It was a decision that caused joy among tribal leaders in Washington state.
 Sharp pointed out that the NCAI’s first resolution on the topic was in 1968.